-While that 60% said it was OK to track communications of American "leaders" (it did not specify what type of leader in the question), 49% said they thought it was OK to monitor the communications of people who "had friends and followers on social media who used hateful language about American leaders."
+While 60% said it was OK to track the communications of American "leaders" (the survey did not specify what type of leader in the question), close to half -- 49% -- said they thought it was OK to monitor the communications of people who "had friends and followers on social media who used hateful language about American leaders."

-Asked about concerns over monitoring of their own communications, the majority did not seem particularly worried.
-Only 39% described themselves as very concerned or somewhat concerned about government monitoring of their search engine activity; 38% said the same about their email messages, 37% about their cell phone calls, 31% about social media sites and only 29% about mobile apps.
+Asked about concerns over monitoring of their own communications, the majority of respondents did not seem particularly worried.
+Only 39% described themselves as very concerned or somewhat concerned about government monitoring of their search engine activity; 38% about their e-mail messages, 37% about their cell phone calls, 31% about social media sites and only 29% about mobile apps.

-It also comes just days after the Foreign Intelligence Surveillance Court has granted the U.S. government authority to continue collecting bulk metadata from consumers' phone records for selective inspection by the National Security Agency.
+It also comes just days after the Foreign Intelligence Surveillance Court (FISA Court) has granted the U.S. government authority to continue collecting bulk metadata from consumers' phone records for selective inspection by the NSA.